Organizational Development: Everything You Need to Know

 At its core, Organizational Development describes the actions taken to boost an organization’s capabilities via the realignment of its people, strategy, and authoritative structure.

 When we think about Organizational Development, it’s helpful to consider each of the elements as separate pieces that work together to support the whole.
 In other words:

-- People: what jobs they do and how they do them
+- People: What jobs they do and how they do them

-- Pens and Paper: how organizational information is transmitted, stored, and recorded
+- Pens and Paper: How organizational information is transmitted, stored, and recorded

 - Plans: the vision for the company’s future, with an eye toward the strategies necessary to make it a reality

-The change in your organizational design should have an impact on your business capabilities, improve its flexibility and profit margin.
+The change in your organizational design should have an impact on your business capabilities, and improve its flexibility and profit margin.
 Otherwise, what’s the bother?

-Organizational Development (OD) vs Human Resources (HR)
+Organizational Development (OD) vs. Human Resources (HR)

 Misunderstandings commonly occur when people within a company confuse Human Resources and Organizational Development.
 Human Resource specialists typically work to maximize the positive effects employees can have on the company.
 Organizational Development focuses more on how employees can reach their greatest potential in relation to the company’s goals and values.